comptonk15/markdown_tutorial/README.md

 \[inline-style link\]\(https://www.google.com\)

-This will create a text that reads [I'm an inline-style link](https://www.google.com) and when clicked will link to the google url.
+This will create a text that reads [inline-style link](https://www.google.com) and when clicked will link to the google url.

 ***